ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 (A) corresponds to the Access Token Request and Response between Publisher and Authorization Server to retrieve the Access Token and RS (Broker) Information.
 As specified, the Publisher has the role of a CoAP client, the Broker has the role of the CoAP server.

 (C) corresponds to the exchange between Publisher and Broker, where the Publisher sends its access token to the Broker and establishes a secure connection with the Broker.
 Depending on the Information received in (A), this can be for example DTLS handshake, or other protocols.
 Depending on the application, there may not be the need for this set up phase: for example, if OSCORE is used directly.
+Note that, in line with what defined in the ACE transport profile used, the access token includes the scope (i.e. pubsub topics on the Broker) the Publisher is allowed to publish to.
+For implementation semplicity, it is RECOMMENDED that the ACE transport profile used and this specification use the same format of "scope".

 (A) and (C) details are specified in the profile used.